-The Chairman welcomed everyone to the meeting with a particular welcome to health colleagues, Kenton Mee, North Somerset Parent Carers Working Together (The Parent Carer Forum in North Somerset) and Ann Hartley from Shropshire Council, LGA Advisor.
+The Chairman welcomed everyone to the meeting with a particular welcome to health colleagues, Kenton Mee, Parent and Carers Together and Ann Hartley from Shropshire Council, LGA Advisor.

 At the invitation of the Chairman a roll call was taken of the Panel members by Democratic Services for the benefit of those in attendance and members of the public watching the meeting online.